 Cloud-based systems are easier to maintain and keep up-to-date when compared to on-premise solutions.
-For the latter, businesses may have a team of IT professionals dedicated to updating and maintaining their computers and servers.
+For the latter, larger charities may have a team of IT professionals dedicated to updating and maintaining their computers and servers.
 However, with the cloud, this resource can be redirected elsewhere as any updates and improvements generated by Microsoft are pushed through automatically as part of the service.
 Major updates occur every 6 months and can include everything from emerging security threats to new features, helping applications to say fresh.
 There’s no need to install a range of software on individual computers; staff can instead access the system on any device, at anytime and anywhere.

 3. Reduce costs

-By moving applications to the cloud, there is no longer the need to buy, store and maintain hardware, such as on-premise servers and data storage facilities, which means businesses can save money.
+By moving applications to the cloud, there is no longer the need to buy, store and maintain hardware, such as on-premise servers and data storage facilities, which means charities can save money.
 Cloud services take care of these requirements and bring natural economies of scale, as server infrastructure is shared with other organisations.
 Energy costs will be reduced as cloud applications use less electricity which as a result is better for the environment.
 Plus, workforces can be streamlined as IT department operations can be efficiently improved by deploying staff to other areas.

 4. Business continuity and disaster recovery

-Businesses use a wealth of different applications in the day-to-day running of their organisation.
+Charities use a wealth of different applications in the day-to-day running of their organisation.
 Most are critical to their operations.
 Microsoft Dynamics works seamlessly with any other Microsoft product such as Outlook, Word, and Excel as well as tools like Power BI.
-But Microsoft wants to ensure it can meet wider business requirements so for this reason, it expands beyond only supporting its own software.
+But Microsoft wants to ensure it can meet wider organisational requirements so for this reason, it expands beyond only supporting its own software.
 It also supports many programming languages, tools, databases, frameworks, devices, and operating systems, all helping organisations to streamline their activities.

 6. Cloud services